 Many attorneys use personal posts on social platforms such as Facebook, Twitter, and LinkedIn as a key source of evidence during divorce proceedings.
 E-mails and text messages are also used as evidence in many divorce cases.

-About 81 % divorce attorneys report an increase of divorce cases that involve social media as a key resource to gather advantageous evidence.
+About 81 % of divorce attorneys report an increase in divorce cases that involve social media as a key resource to gather advantageous evidence.
 Social media is available to everyone.
 Also, the information posted can be misinterpreted and used against you in court.
-This is why it is best abstaining from social media during divorce proceedings.
+This is why it is best to abstain from social media during divorce proceedings.
 Exercising discretion can help advance your case and obtain the desired outcome.

 Social media evidence is very important in many Salt Lake City divorce cases and a key factor in many other family law areas.
 For instance, if the salary or income of one spouse is in question, a social media platform such as LinkedIn can help find evidence that the person is actually employed and well able to provide support.
 Similarly, Facebook can provide evidence of a parent’s lifestyle, which can be used in custody cases.